sfine22/ptdemo2/index.md

     headline: Assessment
     content: After your property tax is assessed we go to work using our technology.
   col_3:
-    headline: Win / Win A reduction of your taxes is what we hope for.
+    headline: Win / Win
-    content: Win / Win.
-A reduction of your taxes is what we hope for.
+    content: A reduction of your taxes is what we hope for.

 ---
 foo bar